| COMMON GOLDFISH |

 Diet: Omnivore

-Food: Pellets, flakes, and live prey such as worms
+Food: Pellets, flakes, and live prey such as worms.
+Vegetable such as boiled peas.

 Adult Size: more than 12"